Katherine Tupper Marshall: Later life and death

-Following her husband’s death in 1959, Katherine found that Dodona Manor held too many memories for her to remain there, and so she retired to a residential hotel in Tryon, North Carolina.
-Although her role as a public figure had effectively ended with Marshall’s death, she still chose to make a handful of public appearances to commemorate his legacy.
+Following her husband's death in 1959, Katherine found that Dodona Manor held too many memories for her to remain there, and so she retired to a residential hotel in Tryon, North Carolina.
+Although her role as a public figure had effectively ended with Marshall's death, she made a handful of public appearances to commemorate his legacy.

 On September 8, 1960, Katherine and President Dwight D. Eisenhower unveiled a bust of General Marshall at the former Redstone Arsenal, which had been renamed the George C. Marshall Space Flight Center.

 Katherine Marshall was invited to attend a state dinner at the White House on April 29, 1962.
 President John F. Kennedy honored of General Marshall and 49 other Nobel Prize laureates at this dinner, coined the "Brains Dinner."

 In 1953, the George C. Marshall Foundation began constructing a research library on the campus of the Virginia Military Institute.
 Along with Katherine Marshall, Presidents Lyndon B. Johnson and Dwight Eisenhower attended the dedication ceremony on May 23, 1964.

-Katherine died on December 18, 1978.
-In her ninety-six years, she had successfully carried out the roles of student, actress, wife, mother and army wife.
-Through abrupt transitions and devastating losses, she remained “a lady of subdued, relaxed gaiety."
+Katherine died on December 18, 1978, at the age of 96.
+At her death, a reporter for the New York Times called Katherine “a lady of subdued, relaxed gaiety."
 Katherine Marshall was buried at Arlington National Cemetery.